0800 840 1628 • Monday - Friday 9am - 6:30pmContact Us

 As lockdown eased, I joined the all-female group, Bournemouth Joggers who started small socially distanced running groups which was encouraging.
 I'd committed to making that target of 874 miles happen, and I’m half-way there now!
 I’m going to try parkrun when that restarts.

 Reflecting back, I spent my younger years outside in nature, but through work and life, I became an indoors person.
 That’s changing now.
 “Look at you, going out for a run in the pouring rain!” said Rae one morning recently!
 It feels good to regularly move away from my computer screen.
-Lockdown’s been a really important time for me to get my life back.
+Lockdown was a really important time for me to get my life back.
 I’ve even started reading books after a couple of decades of not reading, which led to me start a virtual book club, and we are now on book five!

 I’m getting to that age when I noticed that I was in pain getting up in the mornings.
 I had joint pain in one of my knees and back.
 Now with the running, that’s changed; I’m flexible and in less pain.
 By taking an hour out for me every day, it feels like I’m reversing the ageing process.
 I’m optimistic that’s going to stand me in good stead for the future.